Doctors (2000 TV series): Creation and time slot

 In a 2010 review of BBC continuing dramas, it was reported by Digital Spy that Doctors regularly won the largest share in its time slot, and attracted consistent audience numbers, with an average of 2 million viewers per episode.
 In 2020, executive producer Mike Hobson was asked by Allison Jones of Inside Soap if he would consider a late-night time slot, to which he commented: "for our audience, we sit quite nicely".
-He felt that if the soap was shown at nighttime, producers would "still tackle all the powerful subject matters [they do now], and that seeing more sexual or swearing scenes would not add to the quality of the programme".
-In February 2022, it was announced that alongside its transmission at 1:45 pm on BBC One, episodes would be repeated at 7:00 pm on BBC Two.
+He felt that if the soap was shown at night, producers would "still tackle all the powerful subject matters [they do now], and that seeing more sexual or swearing scenes would not add to the quality of the programme".
+In February 2022, it was announced that alongside its afternoon transmission on BBC One, episodes would be repeated at 7:00 pm on BBC Two.
 Kate Oates, head of continuing drama at the BBC, said that her motivation to give Doctors a primetime evening slot was to give the programme a push for a new audience.
 The change took place from 7 March 2022.
 Despite being billed as a permanent change, the BBC Two repeats were dropped from the schedule after two months.

+Classic episodes of Doctors were screened on Gold in 2005, but the screenings eventually ceased.
+Demand garnered for the classic episodes to return, and in 2023, Gold's sister channel, Drama, attained the rights for them.
+They have been airing two Classic Doctors episodes every weekday at 8:00 am from 14 August 2023.